top of page

 The Class of 2019

 A TOI PHIL (FR) (2010) b g - Day Flight - Lucidrile (FR)) (Beyssac (FR)) - Won 2 hurdles and 7 chases between 2015 & 2022.
 FInished second on his sole start in France and his career for new Irish connections ended inauspiciously when at odds on he ran out after one flight of hurdles.
-He won his next two starts but was unplaced in the Baring Bingham at the Festival .
-He then went chasing and was highly tried over the next three seasons where he ran frequently (he won four times in his novice campaign), at grade 2 and 3 level but was somewhat below top class.
-He was an outsider in 2019 and finished twlefth which was pretty good as he had never run further than three miles in his life.
-He later was sold to the UK, had a few runs for Gary Moorw and he last raced under rules at Lingfield in February 2022.
+He won his next two starts but was unplaced in the Baring Bingham at the Festival.
+He then went chasing and was highly tried over the next three seasons where he ran frequently (he won four times in his novice campaign), at Grade two and three level but was below top class.
+He was an outsider in 2019 and finished twelfth which was pretty good as he had never run further than three miles in his life.
+He later was sold to the UK, had a few runs for Gary Moore and he last raced under rules at Lingfield in February 2022.
 He then ran in points over the next two years without success

 BLESS THE WINGS (IRE) (2005) b g - Winged Love (IRE) - Silva Venture (IRE) (Mandalus (IRE)) - Won hurdle and 8 chases between 2009 & 2019.
 Tough cookie who ran in seven consecutive Cheltenham Festivals finishing second three times, behind The Package in the Kim Muir in 2015 and two Cross Countries in 2016 & 2017.
 He ran a total of ten times over the Cheltenham Cross Country course winning once in December 2017.
 At Aintree he finished unplaced in the 2015 Topham and his two Nationals came late in his career at the ages of thirteen and fourteen.
 He ran the race of his life to finish third in 2018 having been close two out before fading and a well beaten thirteenth a year later.
 He also finished second in two Irish Nationals, the first of which saw him only denied by a short head having been bumped in a rough finish behind Rouge Angel in 2016.
 A year later he was decisively beaten by Our Power.
 That second National in 2019 was his last race A magnificent servant to connections.